-- 1. Members and Cooperating Non-Members (CPCs) shall ensure that all fishing gear used by vessels flying their flag are clearly marked. - 2.
-The Director shall develop a marking scheme for consideration and adoption by the Commission in 2019, in coordination with CPCs and taking into account the FAO voluntary guidelines on the marking of fishing gear. - 3.
-The Director should consider, at a minimum, including the following elements in the marking scheme: - a.
-The marking should provide a s simple, pragmatic, affordable and verifiable means of identifying ownership and position of fishing gear and its link with the vessel(s) or operator (s) undertaking the fishing operation; - b.
-To the extent possible, be compatible with related traceability and certification systems; - c.
-When applicable, the marking should match the vessel's registration details (e.g. the vessel's port letters and numbers or International Radio Call Sign or IMO number, if issued); - d.
-Marker buoys and similar objects floating on the surface and intended to indicate the location and/or origin of fixed fishing gear shall be clearly marked at all times; - e.
-The identification should be easy to apply to the fishing gear and should be applied in such a manner that it will permit its identification or electronic recognition taking into consideration confidentiality safeguards and should not become unreadable or disassociated from the fishing gear.
+- 1. The Director shall develop a marking scheme for consideration and adoption by the Commission in 2020, in coordination with CPCs and taking into account the FAO voluntary guidelines on the marking of fishing gear. - 2.
+The Director should consider, at a minimum, including the following elements in the marking scheme: - a) The marking should provide a simple, pragmatic, affordable and verifiable means of identifying ownership and position of fishing gear and its link with the vessel(s) or operator (s) undertaking the fishing operation; - b) To the extent possible, be compatible with related traceability and certification systems; - c) When applicable, the marking should match the vessel's registration details (e.g. the vessel's port letters and numbers or International Radio Call Sign or IMO number, if issued); - d) Marker buoys and similar objects floating on the surface and intended to indicate the location and/or origin of fixed fishing gear shall be clearly marked at all times; - e) The identification should be easy to apply to the fishing gear and should be applied in such a manner that it will permit its identification or electronic recognition taking into consideration confidentiality safeguards and should not become unreadable or disassociated from the fishing gear. - f) The marking materials used should not contribute to marine plastic pollution, and priority should be given to the use of biodegradable materials or ones that are more buoyant which increases chance of retrieval.